kartsbay/telusTest/README.md

 ## Tests:
 1. Unit tests have been configured for the service
-2. ntegration tests run the spring boot tests
+2. Integration tests run the spring boot tests